Webmecanik/webmecanik-public-scripts/autofill_form_field/readme.md

 3. And enable the feature "If exist, not overwrite" to avoid erasing the existing data if you want (in case you only want to save the First touch attribution).

 ### Grab the cookie value and autofill the form
+**⚠️ You first need to ask your webmaster to add a feature on your website in the view to store UTM values in cookies ⚠️**

 Add the following script on your webpage.
 It can be done by your Webmaster, or by adding a HTML field in the same form with the following script.
 This will insert the script on the page where the form is insterted.

 ```javascript